Blue Ridge Parkway North Carolina, USA Travel Guide

 Especially in Asheville, historic buildings have become unique boutique hotels, offering character and high-end design.

-Many secluded cabins are available for rent, providing a peaceful escape and direct access to nature, perfect for quiet retreats.
+Many secluded cabins are for hire, providing a peaceful escape and direct access to nature, perfect for quiet retreats.

 A historic resort in Asheville (1913) with Arts and Crafts architecture, famous stone fireplaces, and panoramic views.

-Offers luxury accommodations directly on the Biltmore Estate property, for immersion in its grand history.
+Offers luxury accommodations directly on the Biltmore Estate property, for deep involvement in its grand history.

-A 19th-century country inn and restaurant in Valle Crucis, offering a rustic yet refined Appalachian heritage experience.
+A 19th-century country inn and a dining establishment in Valle Crucis, offering a rustic yet refined Appalachian heritage experience.